Are there other worlds we don't know about in our universe?

 Fig.4 The Relation with a wave function in quantum mechanics.

-It should be noted that the body does not interact with the mind, just as the material does not interact with its wave function.
+Here, it should be noted that the body does not interact with the mind, just as the material does not interact with its wave function.

 The Definition of the 5th Dimension in Shinto Philosophy